family dispute arbitration in Falls Creek, Pennsylvania 15840

 Background

-John Miller, the family patriarch, passed away in late 2022, leaving behind three adult children: Sarah, Michael, and Emily.
+the claimant, the family patriarch, passed away in late 2022, leaving behind three adult children: Sarah, Michael, and Emily.
 John’s will specified that the farm should be split equally among the three, but disagreement quickly arose about its fate.
 Sarah, the eldest, wished to keep and run the farm as a sustainable organic operation, a dream her father had long shared.
 Michael, a businessman living in Philadelphia, wanted to sell the land and divide the proceeds to fund his startup ventures.
 Emily, a schoolteacher, preferred to buy out her siblings’ shares, aiming to preserve their father’s legacy.

 The farm was appraised at $1.2 million in January 2023, with the land valued at $900,000 and equipment and livestock making up the remainder.
 The siblings began negotiations, but emotions ran high.
 Michael rejected Emily’s initial buyout offer of $350,000, insisting the value should reflect potential future commercial development rather than current agriculture use.
-Sarah accused Michael of “not honoring Dad’s wishes.”
+Sarah accused Michael of not honoring Dad’s wishes.”
 Tensions escalated into months of heated phone calls, unreturned texts, and grudging meetings mediated informally by family friends.

 The arbitration process